-phillips & hunt Top Tips
+phillips, hunt, walker & hanna Top Tips

 I was recently asked to give tips on advanced personal injury trial law techniques.
 I spent my first 8-plus years as an insurance defense lawyer and have spent the last 8-plus years exclusively representing the injured.
 These seminars are attended by both sides.
 So, my goal here is to provide information which helps both the prosecution of these claims and assists the defense to the extent you can learn some of what my firm has learned litigating from both sides.

 Maximizing Traumatic Injury Compensation

 In our practice, we discuss the difference between building up a case from the ground-up versus the top-town building up of a case.
 When we refer to top down, we mean how cases are usually built- by doctor’s visits and medical specials.
 It’s the only way adjusters seem to evaluate claims.
 They look at the obvious and most mathematically accountable first.
 Sometimes, it is simply the only way for anyone to pair money damages and injury.

 More frequently and particularly in complex cases, we often waive or diminish the weight placed on medical bills.
 We essentially tell the jury they can assume those should be paid.
 Why wouldn’t they be paid in full absent some serious prior issue?
 We empower the jury, if you find a bill that shouldn’t be in there, strike it.
 If you find an overbill, lower it, but we assume you all can do math and put these items on a verdict form.
 We have even waived substantial portions of economic damages when the injuries were truly traumatic.
 Given that these numbers also have collateral reductions tied to them, it is a battle we often fight because we feel like we have to, although it rarely leads to monetary recovery if it causes loss of focus on future medical bills or non-economic damages.